 Start by following the social media profiles of your local shelters and rescue groups.
 They often post photos of animals that are up for adoption or of animals who need extra help.
 If a post touches your heart, share it with your friends!

 This is sometimes hard for me to do because I want to adopt every single adorable animal out there, but this type of advocacy is such an easy and effective way to help animals find their forever homes.

 If you feel like something needs to be done about specific problems in your community, don’t be afraid to speak out.
 Contact your local city or parish government and be sure to pay attention to what’s on the ballot in your local elections—they sometimes contain items related to shelter funding and other policies.

 Honorable Mention: Sign Up for AmazonSmile

 This is technically not “no-cost” because it only happens when you make a purchase on Amazon, but it is a great way to give back if you are spending money anyway!

 If you don’t already know, AmazonSmile is a website operated by Amazon that is identical to Amazon.com.
 The only difference is that when you make a purchase on AmazonSmile, they will donate 0.5% of the price you paid to a non-profit that you designate yourself.
 I personally chose Yelp!BR for my AmazonSmile contribution!

 Research 501c3 rescue organizations in your area and see if they’re on AmazonSmile!
 If they’re not, maybe they don’t know about this great benefit—try reaching out to them and letting them know about it!

 What is your favorite way to give back to animal shelters and rescue organizations in your community?
 Let us know in the comments!

-I’m a rock music enthusiast, vocalist and lover of comedy.
+I’m a rock music enthusiast, vocalist, and lover of comedy.
 My joy comes from entertaining others.
-I married my best friend, and on most weekends you can find us moonlighting with our band in the Baton Rouge area.
+On most weekends you can find me moonlighting with my band in the Baton Rouge area.